muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 - The collapse of the empire required an identity-rethink: the collapse was blamed on back-stabbing neighbors, and the ancient locals.
-The unblemished migrant (who was ignored, taken advantage of, by everyone) had to be brought to the fore, in order to create a new republic.
+The unblemished migrant (who was ignored, taken advantage of by others) had to be brought to the fore, in order to create a new republic.

-- The last dominant sultan led a pan-Islam policy, the officers who rose up against them and later founding the Republic wanted to rock'n roll, they made the pure, unblemished migrant also a non-Islamic, shamanistic person.
-This was their foray into secularism.
+- The last dominant sultan led a pan-Islam policy, the officers who rose up against him and later founding the Republic wanted to rock'n roll, they made the pure, unblemished migrant also a non-Islamic, shamanistic person.
+They would achive secularism indirectly, now the Turk had something he was connected to before Islam, and the narrative had the double side effect of ignoring the religion of the region, especially of the "backstabbers".

-- Turk always meant Muslim in the Balkans, for recent migrants from Balkans who were Muslim this identity wasn't too off-putting (but founders pushed Islam in the background, creating a contradiction).
+- Turk always meant Muslim in the Balkans, for recent migrants from Balkans who were Muslim this identity wasn't too off-putting.
+But per above founders pushed Islam in the background, creating a contradiction.

 - The identity worked best for migrants who had truly arrived recently, Circassians, Tatars, and others.
 In the case of Tatars the